vstinner/unicode_book/nightmare.rst

 whereas UNIX and BSD operating systems use bytes.

-Mixing documents stored as bytes is possible, even if they use different encodings, but leads to mojibake.
+Mixing documents stored as bytes is possible, even if they use different encodings, but leads to :ref:`mojibake <mojibake>`.
 Because libraries and programs do also ignore encode and decode warnings or errors, write a single character with a diacritic (any non :ref:`ASCII` character) is sometimes enough to get an error.